HristoTodorov-thecreator/The-Awesome-Game/README.md

-In this game rock beats scissors ,paper beats rock and scissors beats paper if you pick right you are the winner if its the same for example paper and paper its draw In this game you play against the computer
+In this game rock beats scissors ,paper beats rock and scissors beats paper if you pick right you are the winner if its the same for example paper and paper its draw .In this game you play against the computer

+-  You have score system
+-  and easy restart